genropy/genropy_saved/docs/genro/webpage_elements/introduction.rst

     You can act on a Genro :ref:`webpages_webpages` mainly through:

-    * :ref:`layout_index` elements - allow to create the webpage's layout
+    * :ref:`layout` - allow to create the webpage's layout
     * :ref:`html`
     * :ref:`css` elements
     * :ref:`javascript` elements